zerosdev/Laravel-Impersonator-Login-As-User/README.md

-# Laravel Impersonate: Login As User
+# Laravel Impersonator: Login As User
 Impersonate login as user from Admin right